ginnyintifa/PTMscape/README.md

 ### PTMscape provided input files

-Several files need to be downloaded from this [webpage](http://137.132.97.109:59739/CSSB_LAB/) before running PTMscape.
+Several files need to be downloaded from this [webpage](http://137.132.97.109:59739/CSSB_LAB/) before running `PTMscape`.